Alternate Loss Functions for Classification and Robust Regression Can Improve the Accuracy of Artificial Neural Networks: Introduction

 \\

 The target assumes exactly one of two possible values namely 0 or 1, so only one term in Eq. \ref{eq:BCE_single} is nonzero.
 When $y=1$, $l(y,\hat{y}) = -\log(\hat{y})$ and when $y=0$, $l(y,\hat{y}) = -\log(1-\hat{y})$.
-Figures \ref{fig:loss0} and \ref{fig:loss1} show the variation of BCE loss with final ANN output $\hat{y}$ when the target y is 0 and 1 respectively.
+Figure \ref{BCE} shows the variation of BCE loss with binary classifier output $\hat{y}$ when the target y is 0 and 1 respectively.
 It is observed that the loss is exactly zero when target is equal to the output.
 Further the loss is differentiable, convex and tends to infinity as the output approaches the incorrect target value.
 Convexity is desirable to avoid introducing unnecessary local minima and differentiability is required for gradient based BP learning.
 In the following we propose new loss functions with the following desirable attributes:

 \begin{itemize} \item $l(y,\hat{y})=0$ and $\hat{y} = y$ \item $ l(0,\hat{y}) $ and $ l(1,\hat{y})$ are convex and differentiable functions of $ \hat{y} $ \item $ l(0,0) = l(1,1) = 0 $ \item $ \lim_{\hat{y} \to 1} l(0,\hat{y}) = \infty $ and $ \lim_{\hat{y} \to 0} l(1,\hat{y}) = \infty $ \end{itemize}